pryv/dev-pryv.io-opener/src-dest/README.md

 #### Authentication & Registration web app.

-Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the web pages for app authorization, user registration and password reset.
+Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the default web pages for app authentication, user registration and password reset.

 During the set-up process it has been built and published in `public_html/access/`.
 To customize it, refer to its `README` in `app-web-auth3/`.